 - Delaware Physicians Care

 - Diamond State Partners

 If you'd like to know if we accept your insurance, please call us at 1 (800) 230-PLAN.

 What if I can’t pay or do not have health insurance?

-Planned Parenthood participates in a federal funding program called Title X (10); this program provides subsidized birth control, GYN care, and other reproductive health care for women who cannot pay full price.
+Planned Parenthood participates in a federal funding program called Title X (10), which program provides subsidized birth control, GYN care, and other reproductive health care for women who cannot pay full price.
 This program does not pay for abortion.
-To qualify, we ask all clients seeking services at Planned Parenthood to present the most recent four week snapshot of your income (such as recent pay stubs or, if you are unemployed, proof of your unemployment benefits or inability to work).
+To qualify, we ask all clients seeking services at Planned Parenthood to present the most recent four-week snapshot of your income (such as recent pay stubs or, if you are unemployed, proof of your unemployment benefits or inability to work).
 This helps our staff determine what amount you can pay under Title X’s discounted fee scale.